 Note: The contact will receive the following confirmation message: “You have successfully been re-subscribed to messages from this number.
 Reply HELP for help.
 Reply STOP to unsubscribe.
 Msg&Data Rates May Apply.”

-A user can go into the contact's conversation view and click the toggle next to “OPTED-OUT” to opt the contact back in.
+A user can go into the contact's conversation view and click "Contact Details" then use the toggle next to “OPTED-OUT” to opt the contact back in.

 Note: If the contact opted out via user-initiated opt out, the contact can also be opted back in by an Admin via import if the “OptedOut” column value is set to “no”, “false”, "n", or "0".

 Mongoose offers a built-in notification process to help you manage opt out status changes.
 Based on your institution’s opt out notification settings (configured by Admin users under " Team Name" > Notifications), the platform can send an email to a specific person or multiple people each time a contact's opt out status changes.

 Note: If your institution manually imports contact data into Cadence, please update your information system when opt out changes occur to ensure that accurate information is imported.
 If your institution utilizes the API connection, notifications can be enabled via webhook so opt out status is automatically updated on the contact's record.

 There are some words that you'll want to make sure you are strategic in using when sending text messages.
 There are words that carriers have identified as trigger words that can result in contacts "Opting Out" or being flagged by the carrier.
 These words are "STOP", "CANCEL", "END", "QUIT", "UNSUBSCRIBE", "HELP" and "INFO".